History of the Jews in New Jersey: 20th century

+Urbanization

 Newark was a common destination for recent Jewish immigrants in the early 1900s: at one point, it had a community of over 80,000 Jews and nearly 100 Jewish cemeteries.
 Author Philip Roth incorporated his experiences growing up in Newark's Weequahic neighborhood in many of his novels, such as Portnoy's Complaint and The Plot Against America.
 Weequahic was home to 17 of Newark's 43 synagogues, a Hebrew school and the Hebrew Sheltering Home.
 In 1930, a third of the state's Jewish population lived in Newark.
 However, due to suburbanization and the 1967 Newark riots, most of the city's Jewish population left in the 1970s for other towns in Essex County, like Livingston, Millburn and South Orange.
 By 1977, it is estimated that only 500 Jews remained in the city.
 The arc of Newark's Jewish community is portrayed in Roth's "American trilogy" of three novels set in Newark: American Pastoral, I Married a Communist and The Human Stain.

 Another common destination was Paterson: as there was a thriving silk industry there, many immigrants came from the textile cities of Łódź and Białystok.
 At the height of the Jewish community, which declined in the later half of the 1900s, Paterson was home to eight synagogues and a mikvah.

 New Jersey was also home to the start of many Jewish newspapers during this period, such as the Newarker Wochenblat (1910–1914), the Newark Jewish Chronicle (1921–1942), the Jewish Post (1934–1941), the Jewish Review (1929–Unknown), the Jewish News (1947–Present) and the Yated Ne'eman (1987–Present).

+Rural Life

+Roosevelt, New Jersey originally started as a 1930s Great Depression-era planned community project by the Farm Security Administration and Resettlement Administration, in order to resettle Jewish garment workers living in overcrowded tenement housing in New York City and Philadelphia to a cooperative rural colony.
+The plan for 200 houses, a factory, a farm and three retail stores on the "Jersey Homesteads" site was approved in 1933, and the two architects in charge of implementing the project were Alfred Kastner and Louis Kahn.
+Houses were advertised in Yiddish newspapers and in union publications, such as the International Ladies Garment Workers Union.